My parents have complex needs, and I live far away from Raleigh. How can you help?

 The bills, medical records and financial documents are overwhelming.
 How can you help?

 It is not uncommon for us to manage situations where patients rely on five or more providers.
-Our Case Managers coordinate the flow of information between providers.
+Our Patient Advocates coordinate the flow of information between providers.
 We ensure that time-sensitive matters are handled promptly, that record-keeping remains consistent, and that families have access to accurate and up-to-date information about the care of their loved ones.

 Do you accept insurance for your services?

 Because we work in direct service to the client and their family, our services are private pay.
-We will not be beholden to or influenced by any outside entities.
-We have no contracts with insurance companies, we accept no reimbursements for “move-ins” at a community, and we are not obligated to work with certain medical groups or hospitals.
-We work for YOU.
+When working for you we must not allow ourselves to be beholden to or influenced by any outside entities.
+YOu are our focus and responsibility.
+We have no contracts with insurance companies, we accept no reimbursements for “move-ins” at a community, and we are never obligated to steer you toward certain medical groups, hospitals or attorneys, etc. We work for YOU.

 We know folks have these questions and many more.
 Contact us by calling (919) 628-4428, complete the CONNECT WITH US form, or simply email us at firstname.lastname@example.org for a free initial consultation (Let’s HAVE THE CONVERSATION!).